So, you want to learn how to become a freelance writer with no experience and start making money from home? Excellent!

-So, how to become a freelance writer with no experience, really?
+So, how do you become a freelance writer with no experience?

 I believe that there is no one-size-fits-all guide that will help you land the freelance writing career of your dreams.
 Every freelance writer’s journey is different, and you’ll most likely get varying tips on how to become a freelance writer with no experience and become successful.

 However, here are some essential tips from my own experience that I think will help you jumpstart your freelance writing career from home and make money from writing online as a beginner.

 One of the major challenges new writers face is figuring out what they should write about.

-Sure, you can choose to write about anything under the sun, from beauty products, real estate to movie reviews.
+Sure, you can choose to write about anything under the sun, from beauty products and real estate to movie reviews.
 Still, I believe nailing down your passion or narrowing down your niche will help you build authority and find writing jobs faster in your chosen niche.

 If you’re a teacher, you could write about homeschooling, education, teaching, or child psychology.
 If you’re a babysitter or mom, you could write about parenting.
-Are you interested in finance, and you always read personal finance books or articles online?
+Are you interested in finance, and have always read personal finance books or articles online?
 Perhaps you are a strong candidate to write for finance websites!

 Freelance writing is a broad umbrella, and knowing what service to offer allows you to determine the right market.

 For example, if you studied essay writing in college, maybe you could start writing essays for grad students.
-This is also a profitable freelance writing service on its own.
+This is a profitable freelance writing service on its own.

 Here are some of the most common freelance writing services you can offer:

-- Copywriting – the type of writing that caters to businesses, wherein you’ll write lead magnets, web pages, marketing email, whitepapers, brochures, and more.
+- Copywriting–the type of writing that caters to businesses, wherein you’ll write lead magnets, web pages, marketing emails, whitepapers, brochures, and more.
 Often, the purpose of copywriting is to attract more visitors and convert them.

 - Web content writing – generally refers to writing content that is consumed on the web, such as social media content, long-form articles, blogs, and website pages.